GenesysCloudBlueprints/agent-monitoring-app-blueprint/blueprint/index-draft.md

 2. Use the different API tools that are available in the `platformClient` object:

     ```typescript
-    // Login to Genesys Cloud
+    // Log in to Genesys Cloud
     async loginImplicitGrant (): Promise<void> {
         const client = platformClient.ApiClient.instance
         await client.loginImplicitGrant(config.clientId, config.redirectUri)